Music Therapy Conference

 If you should need hotel arrangements, please click here for a list of area hotels or call 516.323.3554.

-The conference brochure will be available in January, 2015.
-The most up-to-date scheduling information can be found on the conference webpage.
+Click here to download the conference brochure.
+However, the most up-to-date scheduling information can be found on the conference webpage.
 We will also mail and email out the conference information if you are on our mailing list.
-Join our mailing list online or contact Cindy Thomas, Assistant to the Director, Summer Sessions and Conference Services by email: firstname.lastname@example.org or by phone: 516.323.3554.
+Join our mailing list online or contact Cindy Thomas, Assistant to the Director, Summer Sessions and Conference Services by email: email@example.com or by phone: 516.323.3554.

 About the Rebecca Center